Akreson/akreson.github.io/_posts/en/2023-06-14-entropy-encoding-part4.md

 ## Encoding EOS

 And finally, the last thing is encoding the end of the stream.
-We could do this by simply passing ESC to the `encode()` function, but we can perform an optimization that no one ask for by throwing out the extra code for such a case and writing it like this:
+We could do this by simply passing ESC to the `encode()` function, but we can perform an optimization that no one ask for by throwing away the extra code for such case and writing it like this:

 ```
 void encodeEndOfStream(ArithEncoder& Encoder)